 "Better be careful how you sleep from now on, Danger," Ommu said.
-Nobody said anything
+Nobody said anything while we finished eating and shouldered packs and started on.
+I marched at the rear now, watching them.
+I couldn't afford to let them fail.
+The Lady Raire was counting on me.

 At the halfway point, I was still feeling fairly strong.
-Ognath and Choom had teamed up to help each other overthe rough spots, and Ommu and Lath stuck together.
+Ognath and Choom had teamed up to help each other over the rough spots, and Ommu and Lath stuck together.
 None of them said anything to me unless they had to.
 Eureka had taken to ranging far offside, looking for game, maybe.